DARRIN T. MISH: Hello, this is the IRS Solution Attorney, Darrin T. Mish.

 So, he’s like, hmmm, I’m going to do this net payroll thing until the business gets better.
 And it doesn’t change and the IRS doesn’t come after him and before you know it, it’s been a year or two, or three.
 And the bill is racking up.
 Eventually, that revenue officer comes out and knocks on the door and says one of two things.
 Hey, we’ve noticed you owe us a lot of money, or we noticed you just stopped filing your quarterly 941’s in 2015.

 KATRINA MADEWELL: Isn’t that usually what they might say?
-What’s a typical answer for that?
+What’s a typical answer to that?

 DARRIN T. MISH: From the business owner?